gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 #### Rule 6 For Analyses That Include Randomness, Note Underlying Random Seeds

 The way the Seurat packages deal with randomness, was confusing for us.
 The seed is not set in the notebook, but hidden in the Seurat package.
-This leds to the strange situation that for example the Jack Straw Plot differs visibly, if not significantly, from the tutorial, but there is no random change when run again as expected.
+This leads to the strange situation that for example the Jack Straw Plot differs visibly, if not significantly, from the tutorial, but there is no random change when run again as expected.
 The difference is due to the different handling of seed values on different operating systems.
 For us it had been nicer to set the seed in the final notebook to avoid confusion.

 #### Rule 7: Always Store Raw Data behind Plots

 Most of the plots just require the Seurat object, which is covered in Rule 5.
-It would be nice to store additional data, like used features and cluster labels' in an easier to read form.
+It would be nice to store additional data, like used features and cluster labels in an easier to read form.
 In the current form they are in the code.
 So everything is reproducible, but not always easy to find.

 #### Rule 8 Generate Hierarchical Analysis Output, Allowing Layers of Increasing Detail to Be Inspected